Please click here to view the formatted version.

 • Families are encouraged to contact the office by phone rather than entering the building.

-Disinfecting and Hand Sanitizing Protocols
+Hand Sanitizing Protocols

 Hand Washing/Sanitizing Expectations